VenusProtocol/venus-js/scripts/README.md

 These are scripts for build functionality.

-## Compound Docs
+## Venus Docs

-To build the Compound docs, `npm run compound_docs` or `node ./scripts/compound-docs.js`.
+To build the Venus docs, `npm run venus_docs` or `node ./scripts/venus-docs.js`.
 Move the contents of `/scripts/out.md` into the internal project `/src/elm/LandingSite/Docs/CompoundJsDoc.elm`.